 Change in bowel movements

 Some injuries can only be identified through a medical evaluation involving diagnostic exams, such as X-Rays and MRIs.
 Injured workers should seek medical attention as soon as possible to find out what kind of treatment they need.

-At Central Nevada Regional Care, injured workers may be treated with joint and soft tissue injections, pain management therapy, and occupational medicine.
+At Las Vegas Primary Care, injured workers may be treated with joint and soft tissue injections, pain management therapy, and occupational medicine.
 The right treatment will depend on the extent of their injuries.

 Joint and soft tissue injections may help alleviate pain caused by soft tissue injuries.
-Staff at Central Nevada Regional Care can provide epidural injections, piriformis injections, sacroiliac joint injections, and trigger point injections.
+Staff at Las Vegas Primary Care can provide epidural injections, piriformis injections, sacroiliac joint injections, and trigger point injections.

 Pain management therapy is another option that may encompass a range of treatments, such as hot and cold therapy, massage, deep breathing, acupuncture, progressive muscle relaxation, meditation, cognitive behavior therapy, yoga, tai chi, nonsteroidal anti-inflammatory medication, opioids, antidepressants, and beta-blockers.